rmrk-team/rmrk-docs/docs/ownershipxp.md

 This allows an NFT to grow, evolve, and keep growing in value in a decentralized way, to the point of being recognizable as valuable and evolved by any future game or metaverse project.

-With RMRK, NFTs become generational wealth.
+With RMRK, NFTs become generational wealth through [Evolution](/usecases/evolution) or [Character Progression Systems](/usecases/charprog).